 Through the generous support of an anonymous donor, Hazon is offering scholarships cover the conference fees for participants currently studying to be rabbis.
 Participants will be responsible for travel and personal expenses.
 We are especially looking for individuals who are looking to bring back Jewish food education to their communities and their studies.
 For more information, please email email@example.com.

 Tamar Fund Scholarship

-Thanks to a generous donation, a select number of individuals will be chosen to pay a discounted registration fee of $180 for economy housing.
-For more information, please email email@example.com.
+Thanks to a generous donation, a select number of individuals will be chosen to pay a discounted registration fee.
+For more information, please email firstname.lastname@example.org.

 The Tamar Fund is in loving memory of Tamar Bittelman z”l who attended the food conference in Davis, California in 2011.
 Torah, Jewish community, ecology, and DIY food were values that Tamar held dear in her own life, and she very much appreciated the intersection of these values at the Hazon conference.
 Sharing a meal with Tamar, particularly a Shabbat or Chag meal, was an experience filled with kedushah, where one was effortlessly and joyfully escorted to “a different place.”

 Through the generous support of Rose Community Foundation, Oreg Foundation, and 18 Pomegranates, Hazon is pleased to offer Food Conference scholarships for people from the Denver and Boulder areas.
 We are seeking a diverse group of applicants of all ages and religious backgrounds who want to get inspired by national programs and like-minded leaders so that they can return and continue to make Jewish food and environmental programming a vibrant part of the Colorado Jewish community.
 If you have any questions, please contact email@example.com.